exoclime/HELA/docs/hela/tutorial.rst

     from hela import Model
     import matplotlib.pyplot as plt

-    # Initialize a random forest object:
+    # Initialize a retrieval model object:
     m = Model(training_dataset, example_dir, samples_path)

-We now have a random forest object ``rf`` which is ready for training.
+We now have a random forest object ``m`` which is ready for training.
 We can train the random forest with 1000 trees and on a single processor:

 .. code-block:: python